RaghavK24/Notes/README.md

 # Notes

-## These are handwritten notes on numpy and matplotlib which would make for a quick revision of these topics.
+## These notes on numpy and matplotlib would make for a quick revision of these topics.